why404/pigeon_fu/README.markdown

+### About PigeonFu

 PigeonFu is a Ruby gem for building voice and SMS applications.
 It allows your web application to easily make and receive phone calls and SMS text messages using the ChinaTelecom Open API.
-You can build hosted IVR, PBX and SMS applications easily and quickly.
+You can send E-FAX by using PigeonFu or build hosted IVR, WebCall and SMS applications easily and quickly.

-**Install**
+### Installation

-    $ sudo gem install pigeonfu
+    $ gem install pigeon_fu --pre

-**Usage**
+### Usage

+You need to register for an authorized app-account on the ChinaTelecom open platform(http://www.189works.com/) first.

 Here is an example show you how to send a phone text message to some body.

-    PIGEON_ACCOUNT_SID = '10003551'
-    PIGEON_ACCOUNT_TOKEN = '76e9bde81f1e4e51ac8d86517e4bxxxx'

-    PIGEON_CONTANCT = {
-      'Awhy' => '1318698xxxx',
-      'Joby' => '1510571xxxx'
-    }

-    PigeonFu.send_message :to => '1871989xxxx', :say => 'Hi!'
-    PigeonFu.send_message :to => 'Awhy', :say => 'Hello?'
+    require 'pigeon_fu'

+    ENV["PIGEON_ACCOUNT_SID"]   = '1000XXXX'                         # YOUR_APP_KEY
+    ENV["PIGEON_ACCOUNT_TOKEN"] = '76e9bde81f1e4e51ac8d86517e4bXXXX' # YOUR_APP_SECRET_KEY

-    PigeonFu.send_message :to => :all, :say => '信春鸽祝大家新春快乐!'
+    PigeonFu.send_sms :to  => '1318698XXXX',
-    PigeonFu.send_message_to_me 'Just testing to send a short text message from my program what I am writting now!'
+                      :say => 'Just testing to send a sms from my program what I am writting now!'

 See the examples/ folder for more examples.

-**TODO**
+### TODO

-I am working on it currently, more features will be added in later.
+I am working on it currently, more features will be added in later versions, and it will support both Ruby on Rails 3.0 and Sinatra ASAP.

+### Copyright

+Copyright (c) 2010 why404(why404#gmail), released under the MIT license.